joaomiguelvieira/kNN-STUFF/README.md

 ![knnstuff_logo](img/logo.png "KNNStuff")

 K-Nearest Neighbors STreaming Unit for FPGA (KNNStuff) is a scalable RTL implementation of the KNN classifier.
 Since the design is highly reconfigurable, KNNStuff can be implemented in FPGAs of all sizes.
+KNNStuff can be configured to achieve optimum parallelism in terms of the number of testing samples being classified at once or fastest classification of a single sample.
+Also, depending on the target device, more accelerators can be instantiated to increase performance.

 This repository contains all the necessary files to rebuilt a project with KNNStuff.
 For testing purposes, please refer to the [KNNSim repository](https://github.com/joaomiguelvieira/KNNSim), which includes a tuned version of the KNN classifier suited to achieve maximum performance in general purpose processors.

 - [Content of this repository](#content-of-this-repository)
 - [Pre-requisites](#pre-requisites)